 The council employs outreach workers via Serveco and Porchlight to conduct early morning/late evening outreach to verify rough sleepers.
 As per the guidance provided by DHLUC, individuals who have been confirmed to be rough sleepers by our outreach team may be provided with temporary housing after a thorough evaluation of their needs and risks.

-However, if there is uncertainty surrounding their homelessness/rough sleeping status, they are required to engage with the outreach team to ensure they have all the correct information to best put together a support plan.
+However, if there is uncertainty surrounding their homelessness/rough sleeping status, they may be required to undergo up to three verifications before being offered temporary accommodation.

-Rough sleepers are also reported via The StreetLink, where a report is sent directly to the rough sleeping partnership manager and senior rough sleeping outreach worker.
+Rough sleepers are also reported via StreetLink, where a report is sent directly to the rough sleeping partnership manager and senior rough sleeping outreach worker.
 Typically, the outreach team go out twice a week to verify any rough sleepers within the borough who have been reported to us.
 The outreach team is reactive and conducts outreach more frequently in line with the number of reports received.